baoquanong/unit3/README.md

 ## Project Statement

 We felt that with the options available in the market, it is difficulit to find short term help.
-With SideHustle, we hope to bridge the demand and supply of short term help by allowing users to be able to request and offer help within their skill sets.
+SideHustle is a marketplace where we hope to bridge the demand and supply of short term help by allowing users to be able to request and offer help within their skill sets.

 ## User Stories